-EarthSpirit Center serves as a bridge between human experience and the mysteries, creativity and purpose of the Soul.
+EarthSpirit Center Church serves as a bridge between human experience and the mysteries, creativity and purpose of the soul.
 EarthSpirit espouses individuality and authenticity, growing from adversity, inner honesty, and humor as essential elements in spiritual evolvement.

-Please join us and discover a rewarding, inclusive and creative approach to personal spiritual transformation.
-We meet on the first Wednesday of each month at 6:30 p.m. for meditation, dreamwork, discussion of spiritual transformation, and healing circle.
-Call for directions and reservation (space is currently limited).
+The Gathering is an alternative/enhancement to traditional church services.
+It meets on the first Wednesday of each month at 6:30 p.m. for meditation, dreamwork, discussion of spiritual transformation, and healing circle.
+Call for directions and reservation.
+(Love offering)

-Also available are individual sessions, The Gold Within You alchemical workshops, Vision Quests, and Mystery School.
-For more information call Rev. Dr. Nanci Shanderá, Ph.D. at 265-9097, http://www.EarthSpiritCenter.com, or e-mail: email@example.com.
+Also available are individual Soulwork sessions, The Gold Within You Twelve-Week Trainings, Vision Quests, and Mystery School.
+For more information call 265-9097, http://www.EarthSpiritCenter.com, or email: firstname.lastname@example.org.

 Mountain Stream Meditation Center

-Mountain Stream Meditation Center Vipassana Sitting Groups meet weekly in Nevada City, Auburn and other Foothill locations.
+Mountain Stream Meditation Center Vipassana Sitting Groups meet weekly in Nevada City, Auburn, and other Foothills locations.
 A 45-minute meditation is followed by a Dharma talk.
 All levels of experience are welcome.
-Instruction is provided the first Monday of each month, and a Dharma Friends program offers support for meditators.
-Join us and experience the rich Buddhist teachings of mindfulness, insight and loving kindness.
+Instruction is provided the first Monday each month, and a Dharma Friends program offers support for meditators.
+Please join us and experience the rich Buddhist teachings of mindfulness, insight and loving kindness.

 Nevada City United Methodist Church

-NCUMC has two Sunday services: Traditional at 9 a.m. and Contemporary at 10:30 a.m.
-Childcare is available both services, and Sunday school during the 10:30 a.m. service.
+NCUMC usually has two Sunday services: Traditional at 9 a.m. and Contemporary at 10:30 a.m.
+Childcare is available both services, and Sunday school and youth Bible Study during the 10:30 a.m. service.
 NCUMC is at 433 Broad St. We have a strong focus on service to others.
 For more information call the church office at 265-2797, or log onto the Web site at http://email@example.com/~ncumc/

 Sierra Center for Positive Living